kingces95/kingjs/descriptor/nested/merge/README.md

 # @[kingjs](https://www.npmjs.com/package/kingjs)/[descriptor](https://www.npmjs.com/package/@kingjs/descriptor).[nested](https://www.npmjs.com/package/@kingjs/nested).merge
-Merges into a nested target descriptor each path in a nested source descriptor that also exists in a nested resolve descriptor using functions found in the latter to resolve any merge conflicts.
+Merges into a nested target descriptor each path in a nested delta descriptor that also exists in a nested resolve descriptor using functions found in the latter to resolve any merge conflicts.
 ## Usage
 Derive "worker" from "adult" using nested descriptors that contain a string value at path `wrap`, a descriptor at path `defaults`, and functions at path `preconditions`.
 The functions should be composed if there is a conflict while the values should be inherited as defaults.
 ```js